stephengold/MonkeyWrench/README.md

 ##### Running tests

-+ L or Return or Numpad5 : loads the selected model using the selected loader
++ L or Return or Numpad5 : loads the selected asset using the selected loader
-+ N : advance to the next animation (if any) in the loaded model (if any)
++ N : advance to the next animation (if any) in the loaded asset (if any)

 ##### Controlling the camera